Effect of dilution on the pH of a buffer

 Question

-Explain the resistance in the change in pH of the CH3COOH/CH3COO buffer upon dilution using Le Chatelier’s principle.
+Show that the resistance in the change in pH of the CH3COOH/CH3COO buffer upon dilution is consistent with Le Chatelier’s principle.

 Answer